rendleyhq/docs.rendleysdk.com/best-practices.md

 # Best Practices

-A list of best practices for getting the best performance of the SDK
+Here are some best practices to achieve optimal performance with the SDK.

 ## Do not add the same asset multiple times

-Instead of loading the same asset multiple times, you should reference it from [the library](/getting-started/library.md).
+Instead of loading the same asset multiple times, reference it from [the Library](/getting-started/library.md).

 ## Do not upload images for simple shapes

-If you need a rectangle, a circle or some other primary shape, it is better to use the [Shape](/getting-started/clips.md#shape) clip instead.
+If you need a rectangle, circle, or any other basic shape, it is better to use the [Shape](/getting-started/clips.md#shape) clip instead.

-## Avoid calling `deserialize` multiple times
+## Avoid calling `deserialize` to apply updates

-When calling deserialize multiple times, a lot of internal resources are being initialized.
-If you are frequently applying updates using a JSON, it is better to identify the changes and apply them manually.
+Calling `deserialize` multiple times can initialize many internal resources unnecessarily.
+If you frequently apply updates using JSON, it is more efficient to identify the changes and apply them manually.